ul18363/getting-started-python/hardware/GPU/gpu_set_up.md

 # Common Problems and how to fix them

 0. NVIDIA driver not working:
+    0. Command: nvcc --version
+        1. Message:
+            Command 'nvcc' not found, but can be installed with: sudo apt install nvidia-cuda-toolkit
+        2. Solution:
+            sudo apt install nvidia-cuda-toolkit

     1. Command: nvidia-smi
+        1. Message:
-    2. Command 'nvidia-smi' not found, but can be installed with: sudo apt install nvidia-340
+            Command 'nvidia-smi' not found, but can be installed with: sudo apt install nvidia-340
                 sudo apt install nvidia-utils-390
             1. Solution:
                 1. sudo apt install nvidia-utils-390 -> Gets me to 'NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.'
                 2. Continuation: Change the driver from 'Software & Updates' to nvidia 395.-> UEFI Secure Boot enabled -> Is being reported that secure boot causes problem and I need to disable afterwards

-    3. Message: NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
+        2. Message: NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.
             1. Solution: TODO
                 1. Alternative A: (Fried my system!)
                     1. sudo apt install nvidia-prime
                     2. sudo prime-select nvidia
                     3. Please check if the file /lib/modprobe.d/blacklist-nvidia.conf exists (if does DELETE IT!)
                     4. sudo update-initramfs -u
                 2. Alternative B: (On a Fresh system)
                     1. sudo apt install nvidia-utils-390
                     2. sudo reboot -> No changes
                 3. Alternative C:
                     1. sudo apt install --reinstall nvidia-driver-430
                         Warning: 'The home dir /nonexistent you specified can't be accessed: No such file or directory'
                 4. Alternative D:
                         sudo apt purge 'nvidia.*'
                         sudo add-apt-repository ppa:graphics-drivers/ppa
                         sudo apt update
                         sudo apt install nvidia-390 # Failed No such package
                 5. Alternative D:
                         sudo apt purge 'nvidia.*'
                         sudo add-apt-repository ppa:graphics-drivers/ppa
                         sudo apt update
                         sudo apt install nvidia-390
                 6. Alternative D:
                         sudo ubuntu-drivers autoinstall

 1. Broken pipeline for file:
     1. Command: Various install commands